jncraton/artificial-intelligence-cpsc3520/lectures/02-foundations.md

 Utility
 -------

-- Function to measure the expected value of an outcome
+- Function to measure the expected benefit of an outcome

 Utilitarianism
 --------------